A Bone To Pick With Osteoporosis

 Weight-bearing exercise such as walking, jogging, or weight-lifting help to build and maintain bone mass.
 When stress is put on bones from weight-bearing exercise, they respond by activating osteoblasts to better withstand the stress which ultimately increases bone density.

-The most common treatment for osteoporosis today is bisphosphonate with the most widely prescribed drug being Fosamax (Merck; Kenilworth, NJ).
-Bisphosphonate drugs activate apoptosis (cell suicide) in osteoclasts, and have been clinically shown to decrease fractures of the wrist, spine, and hip of at-risk postmenopausal women.
+The most common treatment for osteoporosis today is bisphosphonate, with the most widely prescribed brand being Fosamax (Merck; Kenilworth, NJ).
+Bisphosphonate drugs activate apoptosis (cell suicide) in osteoclasts.
+By reducing the number of osteoclasts, the rate of bone decrease is slowed.
+These drugs have been clinically shown to decrease fractures of the wrist, spine, and hip of at-risk postmenopausal women.
 These bone-preserving drugs may have some unpleasant gastrointestinal side effects, however, and their long-term use is associated with the development of low-impact femoral fractures.
-Thus the race is still on to find new osteoporosis drugs.
+In the past few years, several good alternatives to bisphosphonate have entered the market.

-Abaloparatide, by Waltham, MA startup Radius Health, is a peptide analog of human parathyroid-related protein.
+Other bone-building drugs on the market include Forteo (Eli Lilly, Indianapolis, IN) and Tymlos (Radius Health, Waltham, MA).
+Forteo is a recombinant version of the parathyroid hormone (PTH).
+While chronically high levels of parathyroid hormone activate osteoclasts, a once-daily injection of PTH activates osteoblasts more than osteoclasts, thereby increasing bone growth.
+Tymlos is a peptide analog of human parathyroid-related protein.
 It is a naturally occurring peptide hormone that has a similar effect as parathyroid hormone.
-In Phase III clinical trials, abaloparatide was as effective at preventing vertebral fractures as Forteo, and more effective at preventing other types of fractures.
-Radius submitted a new drug application to the FDA in May 2016.
-Like Forteo, abaloparatide is an anabolic, or bone-growing, treatment.
+In Phase III clinical trials, Tymlos was as effective at preventing vertebral fractures as Forteo, and more effective at preventing other types of fractures.

 As the population ages, osteoporosis will become an even more prevalent problem.
 These new bone-strengthening drugs provide hope for good health and mobility for at-risk older adults.